damian08k/Expectrum_website/README.md

 # Demo

-Here you can find alink to GitHub Pages, where I hosted page:
+Here you can find a link to GitHub Pages, where I hosted page:
 <https://damian08k.github.io/Expertum_website/>